DataBiosphere/toil/docs/running/server/wes.rst

       "run_id": "4deb8beb24894e9eb7c74b0f010305d1"
     }

+Note that the ``--user`` argument is used to attach the basic authentication credentials along with the request.
+Make sure to change ``test:test`` to the username and password you configured for your WES server.
+Alternatively, you can also set the **Authorization** header manually as ``"Authorization: Basic base64_encoded_auth"``.

 If the workflow is submitted successfully, a JSON object containing a ``run_id`` will be returned.
 The ``run_id`` is a unique identifier of your requested workflow, which can be used to monitor or cancel the run.